conwaycolorlab/ProjectManagement/Lab Meeting/template.md

 *
 *

-:memo: What would you like lab members' help with?
+:raising_hand: What would you like lab members' help with?
 ---

 > *Please add a bullet point with something you'd like lab members' help with.